brinktrade/brink-verifiers/docs/Verifiers/CancelVerifier.md

 ## `CancelVerifier`

-Uses the ReplayBits library to use the bit, which invalidates messages signed with the same bit
+Uses the Bit library to use the bit, which invalidates messages signed with the same bit